Asterisk 11 to 13 Upgrade Notes¶

 List of known bugs and limitations for Asterisk 13 in XiVO:

 When direct media is active and DTMF are sent using SIP INFO, DTMF are not working properly.
-It is also impossible to do an attended transfer from the Wazo Client in these conditions.
+It is also impossible to do an attended transfer from the XiVO client in these conditions.